zcsisiyao/zcsisiyao.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am in Xidian University.
-My research interests include remote sensing image processing, vision-language reasoning, and multimodal learning.
+My research interests include remote sensing image interpretation, vision-language reasoning, and multimodal learning.

 # 🔥 News
+- *2026.05*: &nbsp;🎉🎉 Our paper is accepted by TIP!
 - *2025.11*: &nbsp;🎉🎉 Our paper is accepted by TGRS!
 - *2025.10*: &nbsp;🎉🎉 Our paper is accepted by JSTAR!
 - *2024.12*: &nbsp;🎉🎉 Our paper is accepted by TGRS!